Windows Forensic Artifacts I: Registry, Event Logs and Prefetch

 Prefetch is a Windows performance optimisation that watches the first ten seconds of execution of every program and writes a .pf file recording the executable's name, a hash of its path, the time of execution, the count of executions, and the list of DLLs and data files it touched.
 The files live in C:\Windows\Prefetch\ with the naming convention <EXE>-<8-character-path-hash>.pf.

-For an examiner the Prefetch file is the strongest "this program ran" evidence the operating system provides.
-Unlike registry execution traces that can be argued to be "merely scheduled," a Prefetch entry only exists if the binary was actually loaded into memory and started executing.
+For an examiner the Prefetch file is the strongest execution proof the operating system provides.
+Registry execution traces can be argued to reflect scheduling rather than actual launch; a Prefetch entry exists only if the binary was loaded into memory and began executing.

 PECmd from Eric Zimmerman is the standard parser, producing CSV output that includes the executable name, the last eight run times, the run count, the referenced file list, the volume serial of the source disk, and the path-hash check.
 RegRipper plugins parse the related registry references.
 KAPE targets the Prefetch directory by default in its BasicCollection profile.